Directline Holidays Booking Terms and Conditions

 Errors and Omissions

 We accept all major credit and debit cards.
 There is no charge to use a debit card for any booking online and a charge of £3 for any bookings made using a debit card or switch card via our Call Centre.
-A charge of 2.75% is levied for any bookings made using a credit card and a charge of 2.5% for any bookings made using American Express.
+A charge of 2.75% is levied for any bookings made using a credit card.

 Please note that all additional charges are included in the total cost.
 Additional charges include airport taxes, fuel supplement, security fee and where applicable (when your flight is with a low cost airline) a card booking fee.

 Please note that city taxes are likely to be payable in most tourist cities.
 These are not included in our quoted prices.
 If you have booked online or have a question regarding city taxes please contact us on 0191 600 0546.

 Please ensure that ALL documentation is thoroughly read and understood.
 It is your responsibility to inform us of any discrepancies.
 Please note some suppliers may charge for amendments and unfortunately in these circumstances, the client will be responsible for any additional charges.
 Please ensure that you arrive in good time for your departure, we cannot be held responsible for your failure to do so.